Academic Success | Private School Essex | St Mary’s Colchester

-St Mary’s is an academic school and our students’ achieve impressive exam results.
-This is despite the fact our school has a broad academic intake.
-In December 2022, the Sunday Times ‘Parent Power’ list ranked the Lower School as 12th highest performing preparatory school in the country.
-It also ranked the Senior School as 20th highest performing fee pay secondary school with small or no sixth form in England.
+St Mary’s is an academic school and our pupils’ achieve impressive exam results.
+The Sunday Times ‘Parent Power’ list ranked the Lower School as 12th highest performing preparatory school in the country.
+This year the Senior School was ranked first in Essex and 16th nationally in their table of highest performing fee pay secondary schools without a sixth form.
+Details of our academic success at the Lower School and Senior School over recent years can be found below.

 Small classes and individual attention

-The key to our academic success is the fact that every student is well known in our close-knit community.
-For example, our classes are small and we are experts in contemporary girls’ education.
+Key to our academic success is the fact that every pupil is well known in our close-knit community.
+Our classes are small and we are experts in contemporary girls’ education.
 In addition, our teachers are passionate about their subjects.
 They do all they can to support the girls with their learning on an individual basis.
 Whether this is in the classroom, in specific sessions or by suggesting extension work tailored to suit the student’s needs.

 The confidence to ‘have a go’

-In such a supportive, all-girl environment, our students develop self-confidence.
-For example, the girls put up their hands even if they’re not sure of the answer and push themselves to try a new activity or a more challenging task.
-In addition, our pupils are taught that making mistakes is an important part of learning.
+In such a supportive, all-girl environment, our pupils develop self-confidence.
+For example, the girls push themselves to try new activities or more challenging tasks.
+In addition, the girls are taught that making mistakes is an important part of learning.
 They are also taught that they should never be afraid to try.
-In this way, our students often discover they are capable of much more than they had ever imagined.
-This develops self-belief that’s so valuable in life.
+In this way, our pupils often discover they are capable of much more than they had ever imagined.
+This develops self-belief that is so valuable in life.

-Our teaching staff are very experienced.
-Many teachers have taught at St Mary’s for many years.
-Staff enjoy their work and are always on hand to provide support and guidance.
-Several members of staff are highly respected in their fields and act as mentors to staff at other schools.
+Our teaching staff are very experienced and many teachers have taught at St Mary’s for many years.
+Staff enjoy their work and are on hand to provide support and guidance.
 They are experts at teaching the girls in their subject or year group.
-They also share new ideas and approaches with other members of the Girls’ Schools Association and the Association of Independent Preparatory Schools.
+Staff also share new ideas and approaches with other members of the Girls’ Schools Association and the Association of Independent Preparatory Schools.

 We use a selection of tests to monitor our pupils’ progress and to make sure they are achieving to the best of their ability.
 Our school is not academically selective, so these excellent results demonstrate the effectiveness of teaching and learning at St Mary’s.